Skip to main content

 TL;DR: Upload a PDF and let AI find and redact emails, phone numbers, SSNs, names, etc. — all detection happens in your browser via BERT-NER.

-Auto-redact PII from PDF online for free — local BERT-NER model detects names, emails, phone numbers, addresses, and SSNs in your browser.
-Nothing is uploaded.
+Auto-redact PII from PDF online for free — local BERT-NER detects names, emails, phone numbers, addresses, and SSNs in your browser before the backend permanently applies approved redactions.

 Names (persons and organizations), emails, phone numbers, postal addresses, SSNs and other government IDs, credit card numbers, dates, locations, and IP addresses.
 The BERT-base-NER model also catches custom patterns via regex hooks — useful for proprietary identifiers like case numbers or patient IDs.